 I am a restless and curious person.
 Since I can remember I have had a desire to learn pretty much anything.
 When I was 13, I needed to learn about myself.
 So I joined the Victoria Judo Club.
-After 40 years of training I learned that to get strong one only needs to show up and practice.
+After 40 years of training I learned that to get strong, one only needs to show up and practice.
 Everything else will take care of itself.
-Now I am a Sensei, not perfect, but better than I would of been had I not walked up the 3 flights of stairs to the club and joined.
+Now I am a Sensei, not perfect, but better than I would have been had I not walked up the 3 flights of stairs to the club and joined.
 I still struggle.
-I still have self doubt.
+I still have self-doubt.
 The only difference is I continue in spite of the voices saying to stay small.

-I have been grateful in my policing career to have become an expert in police tactics.
+I have been grateful for my policing career to have become an expert in police tactics.
 And for over 25 years I have taught police and other members in the community, how to safely manage any situation that they may meet.
-Personally, though, I find teaching people how to safely, and compassionately de-escalate someone suffering or violently acting to be the most rewarding.
+Personally, though, I find teaching people how to carefully, and compassionately de-escalate someone suffering or violently acting to be the most rewarding.

 With this experience, I created an easy way to for anyone to first, manage their own body and mind, and second to engage safely in difficult situations.